it-at-m/refarch-templates/docs/develop.md

 Feel free to customize the configuration to your own needs.
 More information is available in the [official documentation](https://docs.coderabbit.ai/).

 ::: info Information
-To make CodeRabbit work make sure that it has access to your GitHub repository.
+To make CodeRabbit work, make sure that it has access to your GitHub repository.
 For projects in the `it-at-m` organization CodeRabbit automatically has access and is enabled when the configuration file is found in your repository.
 :::

 ::: danger IMPORTANT
-Code Rabbit is free to use for open source projects.
+Code Rabbit is free to use for open-source projects.
 If you are developing a project with no public visibility you might need to remove the `.coderabbit.yaml` file.
 :::

 ### CodeQL